 We also continue to develop our organisation with the goal of being a best practice regulator.
-During 2014 we published a new Corporate Strategy 2014-2019 which set out the outcomes we would like to achieve over the next four years.
+During 2014 we published our Corporate Strategy 2014-2019 which set out the outcomes we would like to achieve over the five years.
 To help us deliver this strategy we have taken steps to enhance how we are structured.
-This has resulted in us being organised into three groupings: Corporate, Networks and Markets.
-This role will sit within the Networks group.
+This has resulted in us being organised into three groupings: Corporate, Networks and Markets and this role will working across the Corporate Affairs and Retail group.